Real-Projects-Digitalization/WiSe24-jtrlm/README.md

 6. Comfortable Wear: Lightweight and designed to be worn comfortably throughout the day, blending seamlessly into a child’s daily life.

 ### _**SafePath App Features:**_
-**1**.	**Route Mapping & SafeZones:** Parents can set routes and define virtual SafeZones around locations (e.g., home, school, park) for better tracking.
+1. Route Mapping & SafeZones: Parents can set routes and define virtual SafeZones around locations (e.g., home, school, park) for better tracking.
-**2. Real-Time Location Tracking:** Offers real-time tracking of the child's location, allowing parents to monitor their child’s movements without constant checking.
+2. Real-Time Location Tracking: Offers real-time tracking of the child's location, allowing parents to monitor their child’s movements without constant checking.
-**3. Instant Alerts:** Sends immediate notifications if the child strays from the route or leaves a designated SafeZone.
+3. Instant Alerts: Sends immediate notifications if the child strays from the route or leaves a designated SafeZone.
-**4. Audio Monitoring:** Optional audio snippets provide context if the child enters a flagged area, ensuring parents understand the situation without infringing on privacy.
+4. Audio Monitoring: Optional audio snippets provide context if the child enters a flagged area, ensuring parents understand the situation without infringing on privacy.
-**5. User-Friendly Interface:** Simple and intuitive interface for parents to quickly set routes, review alerts, and manage settings.
+5. User-Friendly Interface: Simple and intuitive interface for parents to quickly set routes, review alerts, and manage settings.
-**6. Multi-Device Access:** Family members can access the app on multiple devices, ensuring everyone involved in the child’s safety is informed.
+6. Multi-Device Access: Family members can access the app on multiple devices, ensuring everyone involved in the child’s safety is informed.

 ---